-3D narrow-azimuth streamer survey
+3D narrow-azimuth limited-offset streamer survey

-The raw shot gathers that are input into the process have all free-surface effects retained.
+The raw shot gathers that are input into the inversion have all free-surface effects retained.
 No pre-processing is applied to the traces beyond bandpass filtering for progressively widening the frequency range through blocks of iterations.

 Single receiver cable from survey